synergycodes/ng-diagram/packages/ng-diagram/api-report/ng-diagram.api.md

 // @public
 export class NgDiagramModelService extends NgDiagramBaseService implements OnDestroy {
     constructor();
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addEdges(edges: Edge[]): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addNodes(nodes: Node_2[]): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen deleteEdges(ids: string[]): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen deleteNodes(ids: string[]): void;
+    addEdges(edges: Edge[]): void;
+    addNodes(nodes: Node_2[]): void;
+    deleteEdges(ids: string[]): void;
+    deleteNodes(ids: string[]): void;
     readonly edges: Signal<Edge<object>[]>;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getChildren(groupId: string): Node_2[];
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getChildrenNested(groupId: string): Node_2[];
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getConnectedEdges(nodeId: string): Edge[];
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getConnectedNodes(nodeId: string): Node_2[];
+    getChildren(groupId: string): Node_2[];
+    getChildrenNested(groupId: string): Node_2[];
+    getConnectedEdges(nodeId: string): Edge[];
+    getConnectedNodes(nodeId: string): Node_2[];
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getEdgeById(edgeId: string): Edge | null;
+    getEdgeById(edgeId: string): Edge | null;
     getModel(): ModelAdapter;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getNearestNodeInRange(point: Point, range: number): Node_2 | null;
+    getNearestNodeInRange(point: Point, range: number): Node_2 | null;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getNearestPortInRange(point: Point, range: number): Port | null;
+    getNearestPortInRange(point: Point, range: number): Port | null;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getNodeById(nodeId: string): Node_2 | null;
+    getNodeById(nodeId: string): Node_2 | null;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getNodeEnds(edgeId: string): {
+    getNodeEnds(edgeId: string): {
         source: Node_2;
         target: Node_2;
     } | null;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getNodesInRange(point: Point, range: number): Node_2[];
+    getNodesInRange(point: Point, range: number): Node_2[];
     getOverlappingNodes(nodeId: string): Node_2[];
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen getParentHierarchy(nodeId: string): GroupNode[];
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    getParentHierarchy(nodeId: string): GroupNode[];
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen isNestedChild(nodeId: string, groupId: string): boolean;
+    isNestedChild(nodeId: string, groupId: string): boolean;
     readonly metadata: Signal<Metadata<object>>;
     // @internal
     ngOnDestroy(): void;
     readonly nodes: Signal<Node_2[]>;
     toJSON(): string;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen updateEdge(edgeId: string, edge: Partial<Edge>): void;
+    updateEdge(edgeId: string, edge: Partial<Edge>): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen updateEdgeData<T extends Record<string, unknown> | undefined>(edgeId: string, data: T): void;
+    updateEdgeData<T extends Record<string, unknown> | undefined>(edgeId: string, data: T): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen updateEdges(edges: (Pick<Edge, 'id'> & Partial<Edge>)[]): void;
+    updateEdges(edges: (Pick<Edge, 'id'> & Partial<Edge>)[]): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen updateNode(nodeId: string, node: Partial<Node_2>): void;
+    updateNode(nodeId: string, node: Partial<Node_2>): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen updateNodeData<T extends Record<string, unknown> | undefined>(nodeId: string, data: T): void;
+    updateNodeData<T extends Record<string, unknown> | undefined>(nodeId: string, data: T): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen updateNodes(nodes: (Pick<Node_2, 'id'> & Partial<Node_2>)[]): void;
+    updateNodes(nodes: (Pick<Node_2, 'id'> & Partial<Node_2>)[]): void;
     // (undocumented)
     static ɵfac: i0.ɵɵFactoryDeclaration<NgDiagramModelService, never>;